Safe, Non-judgmental, Confidential Therapy in Long Beach, CA

 At Long Beach Therapy, our goal is to provide a safe and non-judgmental place where we can help our client’s reach their full potential by processing feelings (past and present issues), improving communication, and exploring family issues that may be a barrier to success.
 We work with adults, children, adolescents, couples, and families with various issues including:

-Depression, Anxiety, Relationship Issues, Increasing Intimacy, Coming Out Issues, Sexual Orientation & Gender Identity, Self Esteem, Trauma & PTSD, Sexual Assault, Bereavement, and more.
+Relationship Issues, Trauma, Anxiety, Depression, ADHD in Adults, Increasing Intimacy, Coming Out Issues, Sexual Orientation & Gender Identity, Self Esteem, Trauma & PTSD, Sexual Assault, Military Trauma, Bereavement, and more.

 Get in Touch with Us